 The WSPDP now provides a framework for the NCMA, as a whole, to actively and effectively manage the groundwater resource, particularly in years of below normal rainfall and below "normal" SWP delivery schedules.
 The WSPDP outlined a strategy to provide sufficient supplies to NCMA water users in instances of reduced SWP delivery.
-Specifically, in 2017, municipal groundwater pumpage at 797 AF was less than any year during the 19-year period from 1999 through 2017 (inclusive).
+Specifically, in 2018, municipal groundwater pumpage at 764 AF (825 AF including non-potable water pumped by Arroyo Grande) was less than any other year during the 20-year period from 1999 through 2018 (inclusive).

-Many aspects of the NCMA's water management strategy that shifted direction in 2014 as a result of the severity of the 2012-16 drought continued into 2017.
+Many aspects of the NCMA's water management strategy that shifted direction in 2014 as a result of the severity of the 2012-16 drought continued into 2018.
 Adoption of the LRRP by FCWCD resulted in the implementation of the first stage of LRRP reduction triggers, which protect the Lopez Lake from running dry in any single year while providing flows for habitat protection in Arroyo Grande Creek.
-Although the drought emergency was lifted, the Zone 3 agencies continued operating under the LRRP throughout 2017, until there is some assurance that the drought is truly relieved.
-In addition, the NCMA agencies have increased conservation efforts even more than in previous years to adequately and safely manage the water resource (additional discussion in Section 7.1.7).
+Although the drought emergency was lifted in 2017, the Zone 3 agencies continued operating under the LRRP through March 31st 2018.
+In addition, the NCMA agencies have increased conservation efforts even more than in previous years to adequately and safely manage the water resource (see additional discussion in Section 7.1.7).

 Seawater intrusion is the most important potential adverse impact for the NCMA agencies to consider in their efforts to effectively manage the basin.
 Seawater intrusion, a concern since the 1960s, would degrade the quality of water in the aquifer and potentially render portions of the basin unsuitable for groundwater production (DWR, 1970).
-A Deep Well Index of the three primary deep sentry wells of 7.5 feet (NAVD 88) has been recognized as the index, above which it is thought that there is sufficient fresh water (groundwater) outflow to prevent seawater intrusion.
+A Deep Well Index of the three primary deep sentry wells of 7.5 feet (NAVD88) has been recognized as the index, above which it is thought that there is sufficient fresh water (groundwater) outflow to prevent seawater intrusion.
 From late 2009 to April 2013, the NCMA agencies' management of groundwater levels and groundwater pumpage maintained the sentry well index above the 7.5-foot level.
 However, for several weeks in April and May 2013, from early July through mid-December 2013, and from mid-April 2014 through mid-December 2014, the index value dropped below the target.
 In 2015, the index value was above the Deep Well Index threshold from January through February; however, the index remained below the target level from March through December 2015, generally between 4 and 7 feet below the 7.5-foot target.

 Similarly, in 2016, the Deep Well Index started the year above the threshold value, with an index value of 9.18 in January.
 By mid-May the index value dropped below the 7.5-foot index level.
-Between mid-May and October 2016, the Deep Well Index remained below the index threshold value, reaching an index value of 5.64 feet in October.
-In late October 2016, the Deep Well Index began to rise and in mid-December 2016, the index value has been above the threshold value.

-Except for a very brief period between August 18 and August 29, 2017, when the agencies were forced to increase groundwater pumping due to a maintenance shutdown of the Lopez Lake water supply, the Deep Well Index remained above the 7.5-foot threshold value throughout the entirety of 2017.
+Between mid-May and October 2016, the Deep Well Index remained below the index threshold value, reaching an index value of 5.39 feet in October.
+In late October, the Deep Well Index began to rise and on November 28, 2016, it rose above the threshold value (Figure 12).
+In 2017, the Deep Well Index remained above the 7.5-foot threshold value the entire year (except for a very brief period between August 18 and August 29, 2017, when the agencies were forced to increase groundwater pumping due to a maintenance shutdown of the Lopez Lake water supply).